ThreeSixtyGiving/standard/documentation/extensions/dei/guidance.md

 <div class="box box--teal">
     <p>
-      If you are familiar with the DEI Data Standard and have already collected some DEI data, visit the <a href = "#about-the-dei-extension">DEI Extension guidance section</a>
+      If you are familiar with the DEI Data Standard and have already collected some DEI data, skip to the <a href = "#about-the-dei-extension">DEI Extension guidance section</a>
        </p></div>

 ## About the DEI Standard